martin-ottens/proto2testbed/README.md

 # Proto²Testbed

+*Testbed framework for security **proto**col evaluation and **proto**typing.*

+Proto²Testbed is a tool for research and development in the field of network applications and protocols.
+A virtual topology is created using serveral virtual machines (called instances), which are connected to each other using network bridges.
+The structure of the topology, the configuration and also experiments are defined via a testbed package.
+After a small amount of manual configuration, Proto²Testbed takes care of setting up and dismantling the topology and carrying out experiments, if desired, completely automated way.
+Proto²Testbed can be used for various workflows and can be extended with functions for specific projects thanks to its modular approach.

+## Functional Overview & Terms
+- The main part of Proto²Testbed, the **Controller**, is installed on a *Debian 12* workstation, server or even desktop.
+This system is called the **Testbed Host**.
+- The Topology of a testbed and some configurations are defined in the testbed configuration file `testbed.json`, this file is bundeled together with scripts and additional dependencies that are used during a testbed execution to form a **Testbed Package**.
+- The Controller reads the configuration file.
+It starts and configures virtual machines, called **Instances**.
+Instances are run using *QEMU* and connected using Linux Layer-2-Network-Bridges.
+- Instances are based on Disk Images, these images are used in a read only way - all changes to the file system of an Instance are temporary.
+Proto²Testbed provides tools to automatically create the required disk images.
+Since all Instances are fully virtualized, tests with kernel modules are possible, which is often not the case with other testbed frameworks.
+- The **Instance Manager** is installed on each Instance and handles communication with the Controller, performs the configuration of the Instance and can carry out experiments.
+- Experiments are done using **Applications**.
+These are programs written in *Python* and executed on the Instances with a settings defined in the testbed configuration.
+Proto²Testbed comes with some bundeled Applications, but an easy API allows for development of own Applications.
+- A testbed run can yield different types of experiment artifacs: Applications usually write datapoints to an *InfluxDB* - the framework includes functions to export the data.
+It is also possible to save files from Instances on the Testbed Host before the testbed is dismantled.
+- Proto²Testbed also allows real network interfaces of the Testbed Host to be integrated into a virtual testbed topology. **Integrations** are available to execute special functions on the Testbed Host during testbed runs.
+- In addition to the fully automatic operation, numerous CLI features also allow a testbed to be used interactively - great for debugging or prototyping.
+- Variables in the testbed configuration allows the test of different environments or scenarios.
+Especially with integration in CI/CD tools, Proto²Tetsbed can also be used as a tool for automatic software tests.

 ## 1. Prepare Host Machine

 Install a current Debian 12 OS, no GUI is required.
 All following commands and